timdeschryver/timdeschryver.dev/content/blog/maybe-its-time-to-rethink-our-project-structure-with-dot-net-6/index.md

 ```

 This keeps the `Program.cs` file clean and simple, and it also has **a clear separation between the modules and their own needs**.

-The configuration of the technical parts (e.g. logging, authentication, middleware, swagger, ...) of the application are also found in the `Program.cs` file because these go across all modules.
+The configuration of the global and technical parts (e.g. logging, authentication, middleware, swagger, ...) of the application are also found in the `Program.cs` file because these go across all modules.

+> To take a look at how you can configure your popular libraries, take a look at [Minimal APIs at a glance](https://gist.github.com/davidfowl/ff1addd02d239d2d26f4648a06158727) by [David Fowler](https://twitter.com/davidfowl) and [MinimalApiPlayground](https://github.com/DamianEdwards/MinimalApiPlayground) by [Damian Edwards](https://twitter.com/damianedwards)

 To add more modules we have to manually repeat this step, but with a little bit of abstraction, it can be automated.